 To hit 2000 charging points this year.

-For EV charging, it costs $1 per hour for the first three hours, and $2 an hour after that.
+For EV charging, it costs S$1 per hour for the first three hours, and S$2 an hour thereafter.

 Fast charging available.

-To hit 1000 charging points this year, with 250 being fast chargers.
+A total of 1,000 charging points this year, with 250 fast chargers.

 Download the SP Utilities app for more details.